nitinkc/nitinkc.github.io/_posts/Java/2022-07-15-Multithreading.md

 Asynchronous Task Execution Engine -> Executor Service introduced in J1.5

 It has

     * Work Queue (Blocking Queue)
     * Completion Queue
     * Thread Pool

 As soon as the work is placed in the work queue, you get Future.
-Future is a proxy or refrence of the result that will be returned in the Future
+Future is a proxy or reference of the result that will be returned in the Future

 Fork Join Framework (used in parallel stream behind the scenes) -> Java 7 (Extends Executor service)

 # CompletableFuture